tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 (EKM) to protect packets.
 The exporter_secret_N+1 derived in
 {{key_update}} will be used as the "Secret" in the exporter function, defined in
 {{Section 7.5 of TLS}}, to generate EKM, ensuring that the exported keying material is aligned with the updated security context.
-The newly derived exporter secret is cryptographically independent of previous exporter secrets.
+Compromise of a previous exporter secret does not help derive the newly derived exporter secret.

 When a new exporter secret becomes active following a successful Extended Key Update, the TLS or DTLS implementation would have to provide an